-Two of the biggest greenhouse polluters on the planet oil giants, Gazprom and Shell, infamous for the genocide of the Ogoni People and environmental destruction in Nigeria's Niger Delta, bankroll the Rimba Raya REDD project in Central Kalimantan, Indonesia.lix The project is also supported by the Clinton Foundation and approved by the Voluntary Carbon Standard (VSC) and Climate, Community and Biodiversity Alliance (CCBA).
-Nnimmo Bassey, the former Director of Environmental Rights Action (FoE-Nigeria) and Winner of the Alternative Nobel Prize, says, "We have suffered Shell's destruction of communities and biodiversity as well as oil spills and gas flaring for decades.
-Now we can add financing REDD for greenwash and profits to the long list of Shell's atrocities.TM Oilwatch recently denounced that Shell is trying to use REDD to "roast the planet.TM The Rimba Raya REDD project is more controversial than ever - even REDD promoters are fighting among themselves.TM Meanwhile, Shell is buying up and renaming forests in Canada as "Shell Forests"TM and pretending to offset its pollution for its refinery in Martinez, California with forests in the state of Michigan.TM
+Two of the biggest greenhouse polluters on the planet oil giants, Gazprom and Shell, infamous for the genocide of the Ogoni People and environmental destruction in Nigeria's Niger Delta, bankroll the Rimba Raya REDD project in Central Kalimantan, Indonesia.
+The project is also supported by the Clinton Foundation and approved by the Voluntary Carbon Standard (VSC) and Climate, Community and Biodiversity Alliance (CCBA).
+Nnimmo Bassey, the former Director of Environmental Rights Action (FoE-Nigeria) Shell's destruction of communities and biodiversity as well as oil spills and gas flaring for decades.
+Now we can add financing REDD for greenwash and profits to the long list of Shell's atrocities.
+Oilwatch recently denounced that Shell is trying to use REDD to "roast the planet."
+The Rimba Raya REDD